Cypher-Dawgs/No-Excuses-Frontend/README.md

 -> NO EXCUSES ALSO GIVE THE USER THE WORKOUT PLAN HE/HER SHOULD PERFORM EVERY DAY.

 -> OUR APP WILL HELP EVERY USER TO MAINTAIN THEIR WORK-LIFE BALANCE WHICH IN TURN WILL HELP KEEP  EVERY USER HAPPY AND STRESS-FREE.

+## User Needs
+1. We've interacted with a lot of people around us and also in our own families and we got to know about  their degraded lifestyles because of their low-level of work-life balance.
+Many complained that they don't  have any such kind of app which can give them their customized diet chart according to their work-life  balance score.

+2. In the market, there are abundant apps available that provide the user with diet charts according to their  BMI but they aren't accurate and perfect.

+3. Hence we are here presenting our app named NO EXCUSES which will take the input of the user in the  form of a questionnaire and give them their work-life balance score.

+4. According to the score, our app will provide customized diet chart and some of the physical exercises the  user should perform every day.

+5. Keeping the needs of the people in mind we've also introduced the recipes along with the diet chart.
+Even  if you don't like one recipe you get a variety of other options 😉.

+6. Well, our app mostly is for working individuals between the age of 22 to 40 but it may be used by people  of every age group.
+Students can find our app very helpful as it'll help them maintain a proper diet.